 Faculty should expect to dedicate 5-10 hours per week on average over the 6-month development period (see the timeline breakdown below).
 This is not an exaggeration.
 By the time course development is complete, prior to the beginning of the first time the course runs, the course will be fully developed from learning objectives and assessments to content map and live session structure.

-The formal course design process with AT&ID is six months in length.
+The formal course design process with the LI team is six months in length.
 Faculty may begin independently prior to the formal process if desired, but the development must be completed by the end of the formal process.
 The timeline and deadlines are based on the contractual terms, not when students have access to the course.
 In some cases, a course may be developed more than a semester before it is available to students.
 The visual below outlines the phases and timing within the 6-month cycle.
 The duration of the phases within the cycle is flexible; the 6-month completion timeline is not.

 For more information regarding the course development process, please download Peabody’s official Online Course Development Guide.